MystenLabs/walrus-docs/docs/blog/04_testnet_update.md

 specify client-side routing rules, and add custom HTTP headers to the Portals' responses for their site, expanding the possibilities for what Walrus Sites can do.

-[Migrate now](../walrus-sites/tutorial-migration.md) now to take advantage of these new features!
+[Migrate now](../walrus-sites/tutorial-migration.md) to take advantage of these new features!
 The old Walrus Sites, based on Walrus Devnet, will still be available for a short time.
 However, Devnet will be wiped soon, so it is recommended to migrate as soon as possible.